 We, the students of UW-La Crosse, believe that academic honesty and integrity are fundamental to the mission of higher education.
 We, as students, are responsible for the honest completion and representation of our work and respect for others' academic endeavors.
 We, as students and responsible citizens of the City of La Crosse, will aim to uphold the integrity of the university throughout the La Crosse community.
 It is our individual responsibility as students to uphold these ethical standards and to respect the character of the individuals and the university.

 Withdrawal Policies - Graduate

 - · Individual class withdrawal/drop policy (p.
 33) - · Withdrawal from UWL policy (p.
 33) - · Medical withdrawal policy (p.
-33) - · Military duty withdrawal from UWL policy (p.
-34) - · Short term military absence policy (p.
+34) - · Military withdrawal and leave of absence policy (p.
 34)

 Individual class withdrawal policy